 We handle exports on a priority basis.
 Please indicate "Export" in red ink on the envelope and the request.

-For additional information, review Information to Aid in the Cancellation for Export of United States Registered Aircraft, AC Form 8050-124E (PDF, 48 KB) or contact the Aircraft Registration Branch
+For additional information, review Information to Aid in the Cancellation for Export of United States Registered Aircraft, AFS-750-124E (PDF, 48 KB) or contact the Aircraft Registration Branch